Investigating Anharmonicities in Polarization-Orientation Raman Spectra of Acene Crystals with Machine Learning: Simulating PO-Raman Signals

-Before diving into the analysis of the temperature dependence of the PO-Raman spectra, we analyze the differences between (i) evaluating Eq.~\ref{eq:tdraman} with the MACE-MLIP potential for performing the nuclear time evolution combined with the MACE-$\alpha$ model for the polarizability evaluations and (ii) evaluating the RGDOS approximation in Eq.~\ref{eq:rgdos-corr} with the same MACE-MLIP potential for the nuclear dynamics and fixed Raman tensors computed directly from DFPT.
+Lastly, we analyzed the differences between (i) evaluating Eq.~\ref{eq:tdraman} with the MACE-MLIP potential for performing the nuclear time evolution combined with the MACE-$\alpha$ model for the polarizability evaluations and (ii) evaluating the RGDOS approximation in Eq.~\ref{eq:rgdos-corr} with the same MACE-MLIP potential for the nuclear dynamics and fixed Raman tensors computed directly from DFPT.
 In the following, we name the first procedure ``full-ML'' and the second ``$\Gamma$RGDOS-ML''.

 In all the calculations performed in this work, the incident and scattered light are polarized in the $xy$ plane and propagate along the $z$ direction in the lab-frame.
 This means that only the $x$ and $y$ components of the response are relevant.
-The PO-Raman spectra we show in the main section are computed in the parallel scattering configuration, as defined in Section~\ref{sec:theory-po}.
+The PO-Raman spectra we show in the following figures are computed in the parallel scattering configuration, as defined in Section~\ref{sec:theory-po}.

 In Fig.~\ref{fig:methodvs}a and b, we show the PO-Raman spectra of the anthracene crystal at 100~K in the range of 0 to 800~cm$^{-1}$, obtained with full-ML and $\Gamma$RGDOS-ML, respectively.
 All the spectra were computed from $4 \times 4 \times 4$ supercell trajectories, which amounts to more than 3000 atoms in the case of anthracene.
 More details are given in Section \ref{sec:methods}.
 The overall visual comparison makes it clear that the differences between these two methods are almost imperceptible in this frequency range, with both yielding very similar polarization dependence of all peaks, and following a very similar relative-intensity pattern when regarding different peaks.